eylamf/react-native-toast-machine/README.md

 showToast({ content: <MyCustomContent /> });
 ```

-3. Using a function signature, which provides an `onDismiss` paramter that can be used to dismiss this toast.
+3. Using a function signature, which provides an `onDismiss` paramter that can be used to dismiss this toast

 ```tsx
 showToast({